The Squadron

 199 Squadron has fostered partnerships with many community organizations in order to meet their training objectives.
 In 2008, the Squadron developed a partnership with the Winnipeg South Osborne Legion.

-In September of 2015, the Squadron moved their operations to the Winnipeg South Osborne Legion where they remain to the day.
-This put the Squadron in an area which was devoid of other Cadet opportunities and say a boon of new Cadets who would not have otherwise taken part in the program.
+In September of 2015, the Squadron moved their operations to the Winnipeg South Osborne Legion This put the Squadron in an area which was devoid of other Cadet opportunities and say a boon of new Cadets who would not have otherwise taken part in the program.

 The Mascot of 199 Squadron is a Phoenix, to signify the rebirth of 199 Squadron and is a fitting symbol for a program which has a constantly revolving corps of Cadets advancing through the program.